stefcenti2022/School_District_Analysis/README.md

 This report contains the following information in 2 parts:

 ### Part 1:
+- Cleans up the student names so they do not contain any prefixes or suffixes.

-Replaces the reading an math scores for the 9th graders at Thomas High School and shows a summary of these results.
+- Replaces the reading an math scores for the 9th graders at Thomas High School with NaN values and shows a summary of these results.

 ### Part 2:
 Repeats the school district analysis and contains the following information: